 Death at the Lychgate

 The parish church of St john the Evangelist sits proudly at the centre of the Kentish town of Spinton.
-Constructed in the twelfth century, the blue-grey church, built from local Ragstone, boasts a Norman tower that has stood unaltered for centuries, surviving minor earthquakes, violent storms, civil war and mining.
-Then, in the eighteen-fifties, a Victorian Alderman, aptly named, Mason Meddle, raised the funds to add a clock, a spire and a low, red brick, extension, (thankfully hidden from view behind the main structure,) that was used for Sunday School, Temperance Society gatherings and until the Town Hall was built some seventy years later, Parish Council meetings.
+Constructed in the twelfth century, the blue-grey church, built from local Ragstone, boasts a Norman tower that stood unaltered for centuries, surviving minor earthquakes, violent storms, civil war and mining.
+Then, in the eighteen-fifties, a Victorian Alderman, aptly named, Mason Meddle, raised the funds to add a clock, a spire and a low, red brick extension, (thankfully hidden from view behind the main structure) that was used for Sunday School, Temperance Society gatherings, and until the Town Hall was built some seventy years later, Parish Council meetings.

-The early morning mist, that crawled across the land from the Kent coast, lay across the tombstones like a thin grey cloak, as a pale, almost water-colour, March sun began to rise from behind the church tower.
+The early morning mist that crawled across the land from the Kent coast, covered the tombstones like a thin grey cloak as a pale, almost water-colour, March sun began to rise from behind the church tower.

 At nine thirty, Mrs Rosegarden climbed off her bicycle and wheeled it across the pavement to the church gates.
 Finding them still locked, she frowned, looked at her wristwatch, then checked the time again by the church clock.

 As she strode under the roof of the Lychgate she glanced to her right-hand side where the figure of a grey haired, bespectacled man was slumped on the vigil seat.
-His right hand clutched the neck of an almost full wine bottle.
-His eyes were closed and his neck was twisted at what must have been a very uncomfortable angle.
-His lips were open and his teeth bared in a skeleton-like smile.
+His right hand clutched a page of lined paper onto which had been scrawled, Ephesians 5:18

 ‘Reverend Villers!’
 Mrs Rosegarden exclaimed.
 She leaned her bike against the vigil seat on the opposite side of the Lychgate, then reached out and grabbed the vicar by the shoulder.
 When he didn’t respond she shook him.
 When that failed to rouse him, she squatted down, grabbed the lapels of his grey jacket and shook him again.